To follow my research, visit my google scholar profile or my ORCID profile.

 Generally, I am interested in better understanding how the diffusion of innovation in public librarianship occurs through processes involving community engagement and partnerships across institutions and geographies.
 If you would like to collaborate with me, please send me an email.

 Let’s Move in Libraries

-The Let’s Move in Libraries project is focused on understanding how public libraries create opportunities for individuals of all ages and abilities to move and be active.
-Libraries do this through movement-based programming, which includes, among others, yoga, Zumba, running, aerobics, and even CrossFit in the library.
-Inspired by Michelle Obama’s Let’s Move initiative, this study seeks to assess to what extent, how, and why libraries encourage physical activity in the communities they serve.
+The Let’s Move in Libraries project began in 2016.
+This research focuses on understanding how public libraries support healthy living through programs and partnerships, particularly in the domains of physical activity and food.
+Inspired by Michelle Obama’s Let’s Move! initiative, this research seeks to understand to what extent, how, and why libraries encourage healthy eating and active living (HEAL) in the communities they serve.
 Visit the project website for more information.

 The Community Informatics of an Aging Society: A Comparative Case Study of Public Libraries and Senior Centers